Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Introduction

-While it seems promising for the iron combustion to take place in retrofitted coal-fired power plants \cite{janicka2023}, the emission-less reduction of iron oxides requires new technology, whose development however goes in line with various approaches for the development of "green" steel production.

-Flash ironmaking \cite{Sohn2023} is a novel technology that has several advantages over conventional iron production concepts like blast furnace processes \cite{Sohn2023}, and is also a promising candidate when considering iron as energy carrier within a circular economy \cite{Neumann2022}.
+The objective of the present work is to transfer this approach to the present setting of scale-bridging within a metal-fueled energy circular economy and to preliminarily assess the usability of the calibration framework within this scope.
+The study concentrates on the reduction site of the energy cycle.
+Flash ironmaking \cite{Sohn2023} is a novel technology for iron oxide reduction that has several advantages over conventional iron production concepts like blast furnace processes \cite{Sohn2023}, and is also a promising candidate when considering iron as energy carrier within a circular economy \cite{Neumann2022,Neumann2024}.
 In an extensive study, Sohn and co-workers have studied this process with applications on various scales, from kinetic development in laminar flow reactors, via laboratory and pilot experimental applications, to CFD simulations from the laboratory to industrial scale \cite{Chen2015,Fan2016,Fan2016a,Fan2017,Abdelghany2019,Abdelghany2020,Sohn2021,Sohn2021a,Sohn2023}.
-This case has been chosen for testing the calibration approach due to data being available for different scales and the complexity being lower than in many test cases on the combustion site of the energy cycle.
-Within the scope of the present work, a CRN model is developed and calibrated for modeling the laboratory reactor by Sohn, using the experimental data summarized in \cite{Sohn2023} for CRN construction, calibration and validation.
-This shall be extended to the other scales in future work.
+Within the scope of the present work, a CRN model is developed for modeling the laboratory reactor by Sohn, using the experimental and simulation data summarized in \cite{Sohn2023} for CRN construction, calibration and validation.
+The use of literature data from a former study comes along with the challenge of using experimental data for which operation conditions corresponding to the data being spread irregularly and unevenly in the design space.
+As such, the chosen application is a valid instance for assessing the actual usability of CRN models as a bridging element in the present model and scales hierarchy and thus, its quality for promoting the faster deployment of the innovative energy circular economy behind.